 - Not adding a protective underlay to your order: A pond liner needs to be protected ideally from above and below.
 If no protection is added by way of lining your pond with a geotextile protective underlay before installing the pond liner, it may tear.

-- Failure to secure the edges of the liner: When installing the liner, generously overlap the edges to make sure your pond is water tight.
+- Failure to secure the edges of the liner: When installing the liner, generously overlap the edges to make sure your feature is water tight.
 If the overlap is insufficient, the sides of the pond will become exposed as you start to fill your pond with water.
 The overlap must then be secured in place with your choice of edging material.

-Avoid these mistakes to ensure you create your dream garden pond that will give years of pleasure.
+Avoid these mistakes to ensure you create your dream garden pond that will give you years of pleasure.